My Chemical Romance's New Makeup Is Inspired By 'The Black Parade'

 Advertisement

 If you, too, were left in your own puddle, it’s time to wipe away the tears.
-MCR x HipDot is back, this time with The Black Parade collection, available for pre-order from today, Thursday 14th July.
+MCR x HipDot is back, this time with The Black Parade collection, available for pre-order from Thursday the 14th of July.

 So what can you expect?
 As with both previous launches, the star of the show is the Bury Me In All My Favourite Colours palette, packaged up like a CD case (remember those?).
 Each of the eight shades is embossed with the album’s mascot, a skeletal marching band member named Pepe.
 And boy, are these some colours, from Tragic Affair (a shimmery, copper foil) to Mama (a punchy blood-red).
 It's worthy of the big themes that the dramatic rock-opera explores (love, life and death) as well as its career-defining songs (think swaggering youth anthem "Teenagers" and emo’s own "Bohemian Rhapsody", the epic "Welcome To The Black Parade").